 As well as leading aspects of school improvement through my TLR post I also lead on Early Years Assessment in School and in the DAP.

-I am now the lead practitioner for Chellow's Outreach and Training Support (OATS) programme.
+I am now the deputy headteacher and the lead practitioner for Chellow's Outreach and Training Support (OATS) programme.
 Delivering training and support to other schools, particularly mainstream schools alongside recently taking up the role as the staffing governor.